-- Law 150/2004 regarding of food and animal feed safety - Government Decision 106/2002 concerning food labeling with subsequent amendments - Government Ordinance 42/2004 regarding the organization of sanitary-veterinary and food safety activity with subsequent amendments - Order 111/2008 regarding the procedure for registering the activities of production and sale of food of animal and non-animal origin with subsequent amendments in 2019 (Order 106) and 2020 (Order 115) - Order 35/2016 regarding the rules on surveillance, prevention, and control of animal diseases, food safety surveillance, and control program with subsequent amendments; in 2022, additional provisions regarding the surveillance for certain diseases were approved - Emergency Ordinance 43/2007 regarding the deliberate release into the environment of genetically-modified organisms, amended in 2020 through Emergency Ordinance 5 - Emergency Ordinance 44/2007 referring to contained use of genetically-modified microorganisms
+- Law 150/2004 regarding food and animal feed safety. - Government Decision 106/2002 concerning food labeling with subsequent amendments. - Government Ordinance 42/2004 regarding the organization of sanitary-veterinary and food safety activity with subsequent amendments. - Order 111/2008 regarding the procedure for registering the activities of production and sale of food of animal and non-animal origin with subsequent amendments in 2019 (Order 106), 2020 (Order 115) and 2023 (Order 57). - Order 35/2016 regarding the rules on surveillance, prevention, and control of animal diseases, food safety surveillance, and control program with subsequent amendments; in 2023, additional provisions regarding the surveillance for certain diseases were approved. - Emergency Ordinance 43/2007 regarding the deliberate release into the environment of genetically-modified organisms, amended in 2023 through Law 144. - $\bullet~$ Emergency Ordinance 44/2007 referring to contained use of genetically modified microorganisms. - Order 438/2002 defining and listing additives permitted for use in foodstuffs, with subsequent amendments. - Government Ordinance 34/2000 concerning organic food, amended in 2017 through Law 262, along with Order 1253/2013, regarding the registration of producers, processors, and importers of organic products, Law 352/2018, Government Ordinances 7/2019 and 10/2021.

-- Order 438/2002 defining and listing additives permitted for use in foodstuffs, with subsequent amendments - Government Ordinance 34/2000 concerning organic food, amended in 2017 through Law 262, along with Order 1253/2013, regarding the registration of producers, processors, and importers of organic products, Law 352/2018, Government Ordinances 7/2019 and 10/2021 - Law 321/2009 concerning food products trading, amended through Law 150/2016 and Law 28/2020.
+• Law 321/2009 concerning food products trading, amended through Law 150/2016 and Law 28/2020.